A beautiful, easy to care for, but temperamental species. These are best kept by more experienced herpetologists.

 Some experience is required.

-Tokay Geckos are arboreal, meaning they need more height rather then floor space.
-The best substrate to use is part potting soil and child's play sand covered with bark chippings.
+Tokay Geckos are arboreal, meaning they need more height rather than floor space.
+The best substrate to use is a soil and sand mix with bark chippings.
 This species appreciates a well-planted viv with plenty of branches and covering, also add a few hides.
 As stated above, you need to spray the viv a few times each day to keep the humidity high, but most importantly for the Geckos to drink!

 You can keep these together in groups, but only one male for several females as these will fight to the death!